sategie/amebo_drf/README.md

 ## Project Goals

-This project is the Django Rest Framework API for the [Amebo React web app](https://github.com/sategie/Amebo).
+This project is the backend Django Rest Framework API for the [Amebo](https://github.com/sategie/Amebo) React frontend app.

 It is designed to provide JSON data to the Amebo React web app.